Diagnostic

 | Low performance + low culture | Exit quickly | They are both a performance miss and cultural detractor. |

-| High performance + low culture | Manage out at the right time | Short-term output may be useful; long-term culture damage is costly. |
+| High performance + low culture | Manage out at the right time | The classic brilliant jerk.
+Short-term output may be useful; the long-term culture damage costs more. |

 | High culture + low performance | Invest if capacity allows | Set a focused development plan with clear timeline and milestones. |

 Run this quarterly in calibration meetings and force one clear action per person: scale, invest, manage out, or exit.
+Whatever the card says, deliver it as specific, behaviour-level feedback — a plotted grid is a diagnosis, not a conversation.

 Worked example (anonymised)